 It’s always better to consult a doctor before concluding your child has ADHD.
-ADHD does not have a particular or conclusive test.
+Attention deficit hyperactivity disorder disorder does not have a particular or conclusive test.
 And so, the doctor will diagnose your child through a multi-step procedure.
 The doctor will acquire information from several sources like from you (parent), your child indeed, his or her school teachers & friends, and other caregivers, etc. After this, the professional will figure out the treatment methods.

 What are the Treatment Methods?

 Special education programs, psychological counselling, and drug therapy may all be part of a treatment strategy.
-The doctor might also prescribe medication such as Adderall, Concerta, Dexedrine Spansules.
-However please note that the doctor will prescribe these only for kids who meet certain requirements: they have ADHD symptoms for at least six months and their condition is not caused by other medical or mental health problems.
+The doctor might also prescribe medication such as Adderall, Concerta, and Dexedrine Spansules.
+However please note that the doctor will prescribe these only for kids who meet certain requirements: they have Attention deficit hyperactivity disorder symptoms for at least six months and their condition is not caused by other medical or mental health problems.

 In addition, the treatment might be a combination of these methods.
 For instance, if your son or daughter is on medication and also has some learning difficulties, the doctor may prescribe tutoring as well.

 How Can you Help your Child Get Over ADHD?

 It’s not too late to stop or change their environment and lifestyle habits that cause them anxiety.
 For instance, if watching television before bedtime triggers ADHD symptoms, you need to stop it.

 There are other factors that can cause an increase in these symptoms as well:

 - Stress is caused by separation from parents at kindergarten or school.

 - The absence of physical activities.